State Great Khural: Stage 3

 The standing committees shall include conclusions from the first discussion to the original draft and shall make presentations about the first discussion.
 They shall also make the introduction of a draft to the State Great Khural.
 At this stage, the standing committees are allowed to request a re-voting regarding the draft.
-The draft shall be discussed, voted and fully adopted by the State Great Hural.
+The draft shall be discussed, voted and fully adopted by the State Great Khural.
 If the draft is not fully adopted, it shall be sent back to the law initiators.

 The standing committees shall prepare the final versions of the legislation drafts and other resolutions of the State Great Khural.
 The standing committees shall make the introduction of the final versions of the legislation and other resolutions to the State Great Khural.
-After the introduction of the final versions of the legislations and other resolutions at the State Great Khural, the Chairman of the State Great Hural shall sign the final versions within three working days.
+After the introduction of the final versions of the legislations and other resolutions at the State Great Khural, the Chairman of the State Great Khural shall sign the final versions within three working days.
 The signed legislations and other resolutions of the State Great shall be submitted to the President of Mongolia within 24 hours.
 If the president vetoes the legislations, the issue shall be discussed again at the State Great Khural.
 The legislation shall be considered valid after the publication of the legislations in the 'State Information' bulletin.